 You might find it helpful to think of a recovery run as a slow jog.
 In fact, I usually list recovery runs as recovery “jogs” just to reinforce that the run is very slow.
 The correct pace is 7:00:00 (seven hour) and 10:00:00 (ten hour) race pace and your heart rate must stay below 65% of maximum (though it’s okay for it to reach around 70% by the end of the run).
 Believe me, you’ll find it difficult to run this slow at first, but you must.
 If you want to improve and get more from your training you must keep the effort very, very light.

-Recovery jogs should be used the day (or two) after a hard workout or race.
-Intuitively, this makes sense, but I’ve found that recovery jogs are severely lacking in the training programs of U.S. distance runners.
+Recovery jogs are used during the recovery interval in Speed and Sprint workouts and should be used the day (or two) after a really hard workout or race where you are very, very tired.
+Intuitively, this makes sense, but I’ve found that recovery jogs are severely lacking in the training programs of distance runners.
 We seem to get caught up in our normal pace or the pace of our training partners and end up running too fast on our recovery days.
 Slow down.
 What’s the rush?
 Remember, the goal is simply to get the muscles warmed up and blood flowing to deliver essential rebuilding nutrients to the muscles.
 These jogs work out the tightness that occurs from hard running.
 There is no other goal of a recovery jog.
 Therefore, these runs last only 15 to 45 minutes – the shorter the better.

 Long runs need no introduction as most of us include one every seven to 21 days in our training programs.
 The purpose is simply time on your feet.
 Challenging your ability to keep running improves your endurance and is a cornerstone of distance training.
-While there are debates on just how long and fast your long run should be, the general recommendation is that you keep your heart rate around 70% of maximum.
+While there are debates on just how long and fast your long run should be, the general recommendation is that you keep your heart rate around 70% of maximum (though it will drift upwards toward the end of the run).
 The appropriate pace is between 3:45:00 and 8:00:00 race pace with the runs lasting at least an hour and up to three and a half.
 They are slow runs with the challenge of simply running a steady pace for the entire duration of the run.
 Keep the effort easy and resist the temptation to increase the pace just to get home sooner.
 Give the body time to really feel the stimulus of a long run.
 It will reward you with greater endurance adaptations that will serve you well in later workouts and races.

 The final true Endurance workout is the easy run.
 The majority of your training is likely to be comprised of easy runs and the purpose is to fully develop your aerobic fitness and then maintain it.
 The pace for easy runs can be as fast as your 3:30:00 and as slow as your 6:45:00 race pace.
 Your heart rate is around 75% of maximum though it can reach 80 to 85% near the end of the run.
 Easy runs last anywhere between 15 minutes and an hour and a half.
 Again, one of the common mistakes we make is running our easy runs too fast.
 Keep them steady but don’t get into a pace where your breathing becomes noticeably faster.

 Stamina workouts introduce steady, medium-paced running into your program.
 The goal is to develop your ability to run a steady pace for long periods of time.
 Specifically, you increase your lactate threshold pace which leads to faster race times.
 The challenge with each of the four types of Stamina workouts is to keep from running too fast.
 These are moderate efforts and running faster does little but shorten the amount of time that you are in the correct zone.
 It’s much better with Stamina workouts to challenge yourself to go longer at a given pace than faster.
-I also find that its beneficial to do these workouts without a watch.
+I’m going to say that again.
+It’s much better with Stamina workouts to challenge yourself to go longer at a given pace than faster.
+I also find that its beneficial to do these workouts without constantly looking at your watch.
 Go by effort.
 Learn your body.

 These are pretty tough efforts not because of the pace but because of the duration of running so be prepared to increase your concentration to stay on pace and to take a good recovery day afterwards in order to reap the full benefits.
 Begin with shorter steady-state runs of 25 minutes at 2:30:00 race pace and build to one hour runs with shorter (25- to 45-minute) steady-state runs at 1:15:00 pace.